R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 $ terraform destroy
 ```

-You have successfully provisioned and destroyed an NGINX resource in Docker with Terraform.
+You have successfully configured, provisioned, and destroyed an NGINX resource in Docker with Terraform.

 ## Next Steps